We must reluctantly announce that our NONMEM, Antibody, and PK/PD Courses have been cancelled for 2020.

 Dr. Balthasar is Professor of Pharmaceutical Sciences at the University at Buffalo, State University of New York and Director of the Center for Protein Therapeutics.
 His PK/PD modeling interests and capabilities include the development and preclinical evaluation of anti-toxin immunotherapies, the development and preclinical evaluation of anti-cancer immunotherapies (including immunoconjugate immunotherapies), and the development and preclinical evaluation of novel immunotherapies for humoral autoimmune conditions.

 David Z. D'Argenio, PhD

-David D'Argenio is Professor of Biomedical Engineering at the University of Southern California and holder of the Chonette Chair of Biomedical Technology.
-He is a Fellow of the American Institute for Engineering in Medicine and Biology, American Association of Pharmaceutical Sciences, International Society of Pharmacometrics, a past member of the FDA Advisory Committee for Pharmaceutical Science and Clinical Pharmacology, and a founding member of the International Society of Pharmacometrics.
+David Z. D'Argenio, PhD, is Professor of Biomedical Engineering at the University of Southern California and holder of the Chonette Chair of Biomedical Technology.
+He is a Fellow of the American Institute for Engineering in Medicine and Biology, American Association of Pharmaceutical Sciences, International Society of Pharmacometrics, and a past member of the FDA Advisory Committee for Pharmaceutical Science and Clinical Pharmacology.
 Since 1985 he has served as co-director of the Biomedical and Simulations Resource (BMSR) at USC, which develops, applies and disseminates advanced modeling methods for studying biological systems, where he has also led the development of the ADAPT software for PK/PD modeling and analysis.

 Donald E. Mager, PharmD, PhD